Healthy Homes Assessment Boulcott

 Boulcott Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Boulcott and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required throughout Boulcott and New Zealand rental houses where it’s reasonably practicable to install.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024